 GeneCards Summary for CX3CR1 Gene

 CX3CR1 (C-X3-C Motif Chemokine Receptor 1) is a Protein Coding gene.
 Diseases associated with CX3CR1 include Hiv-1 and Macular Degeneration, Age-Related, 12.
-Among its related pathways are Peptide ligand-binding receptors and ERK Signaling.
+Among its related pathways are PEDF Induced Signaling and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
-An important paralog of this gene is CCR9.
+An important paralog of this gene is CCR4.

 UniProtKB/Swiss-Prot for CX3CR1 Gene

 Receptor for the CX3C chemokine fractalkine (CX3CL1); binds to CX3CL1 and mediates both its adhesive and migratory functions (PubMed:9390561, PubMed:23125415).
 Acts as coreceptor with CD4 for HIV-1 virus envelope protein (in vitro) (PubMed:9726990).
 Isoform 2 and isoform 3 seem to be more potent HIV-1 coreceptors than isoform 1 (PubMed:14607932).